tildeclub/site/wiki/source/code-of-conduct.md

 and work together to provide a space outside of the advertising-laden, profit-seeking, corporate-owned world of social media.

-to that end, tilde.club strives to be a radically inclusive community where people of all backgrounds and all technological experience levels can come together to learn, to teach, and to delight in one another's creations.
+to that end, Tilde.club strives to be a radically inclusive community where people of all backgrounds and all technological experience levels can come together to learn, to teach, and to delight in one another's creations.